Hazelwood House, Sligo: Wynne family

 Lt-Gen. Owen Wynne, a descendant of the Welsh Wynne family of Merioneth, descendants of Osborn Fitzgerald, purchased the estate in 1722.
 In addition to the 14500 acre, the conveyance also included extensive property within the Borough of Sligo, together with the fairs, markets and tolls.

 On his death in 1737, the estate passed to his nephew, M.P.
 Owen Wynne (1687–1756) who was also an army officer.
 He was succeeded by his son, a third Owen, who was High Sheriff of Sligo for 1723 and 1745.
 The house then passed to the latter's son, a fourth Owen Wynne (1723–1789), who was an M.P. for County Sligo in the Irish Parliament and an Irish Privy Counsellor.

 His eldest son, a fifth Owen Wynne (1755–1841), inherited the house on his death and was also an M.P. for County Sligo in the Irish Parliament and High Sheriff.
 It was during this period of ownership in 1822 that new gate lodges and adjacent houses on the land were designed by Martin Geraghty.

-He was followed by his son, John Arthur Wynne (1801–1865), MP for Sligo Borough and High Sheriff for 1840, and John Arthur's son, a sixth Owen (1843–1910), High Sheriff for 1874.
+He was followed by his son, John Arthur Wynne (1801–1865), MP for Sligo and High Sheriff for 1840, and John Arthur's son, a sixth Owen (1843–1910), High Sheriff for 1874.

 The sixth Owen Wynne was the last Wynne to occupy Hazelwood House and died without a male heir in 1910.
 His daughter Murial and her husband Philip Dudley Percival then occupied the house, selling off the livestock and machinery until they left Hazelwood in 1923.

 Although the sixth Owen Wynne died without male heirs, the wider family survived through the descendants of the fourth M.P.
 Owen Wynne (1723–1789), in particular.

 His descendants include the Archdeacon George Robert Wynne, author Emily Wynne, artist Gladys Wynne, General Sir Arthur Wynne, geologist Arthur Beavor Wynne, doctor Kathleen Lynn and minister Canon Billy Wynne.